saadl27/PuckoPolis/README.md

 # Introduction
 - Welcome in the very first lab of MICRO-315
-- `Goal`: learn how to program and debug the e-puck2 robot and familiarize with the STM32F4 microcontroller family
+- `Goal`: learn how to program and debug the e-puck2 robot and familiarize with the STM32F4 microcontroller family and Git
 - `⏱ Duration`: 4 hours

 ## Goals